Benard18/Deployment_to_heroku_laravel/README.md

 ```

-Fill in your credentials and we now set to launch our production application.
+Fill in your credentials and we are now set to launch our production application.

 # Laravel Application Setup For Deployment